duydl/logseq-calibre-plugin/README.md

 - Add location property to highlights to sort by location instead of timestamp
 - Add more customized settings
 - Adapt to other webtool.
 Omnivore Highlight, Youtube Timestamp, etc.
+- Add multiple iframe to side viewer.
+Save state of all opened iframe when new one opened.

 ## License